-- (1) This column shows the aggregate grant date fair value in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 718, "Compensation Stock Compensation," for all restricted stock, restricted stock units and performance shares granted in fiscal years 2014, 2013 and 2012.
-These award fair values have been determined based on the assumptions set forth in the "Stock Plans" footnote in the Notes to the Consolidated Financial Statements in each of our fiscal year 2014, 2013 and 2012 Annual Report on Form 10-K ("Form 10-K").
-Additional information about the awards reflected in this column is set forth in the notes to the Fiscal Year 2014 Grants of Plan-Based Awards table and the Outstanding Equity Awards at 2014 Fiscal Year-End table, below. - (2) This column shows the aggregate grant date fair value in accordance with FASB ASC Topic 718 for all stock option awards granted in fiscal years 2014, 2013 and 2012.
-These award fair values have been determined based on the assumptions set forth in the "Stock Plans" footnote in the Notes to the Consolidated Financial Statements in each of our fiscal year 2014, 2013, and 2012 Form 10-K. - (3) The amounts in this column for fiscal year 2014 represent the annual performance cash incentives described under "Compensation Discussion and Analysis - Elements of Compensation - Fiscal Year 2014 Annual Performance Cash Incentive Awards - Determining Annual Performance Cash Incentive Award Payouts," above.
-These amounts were paid early in fiscal years 2015, 2014 and 2013 for performance in fiscal years 2014, 2013 and 2012, respectively.
-These amounts had been accrued for financial reporting purposes in fiscal years 2014, 2013 and 2012, respectively. - 51

-(4) The "All Other Compensation" column includes for fiscal year 2014 the perquisites and other personal benefits detailed below, as well as contributions we made under our tax-qualified 401(k) plan and related nonqualified supplemental retirement plans.
+- (1) This column shows the aggregate grant date fair value in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 718, "Compensation Stock Compensation," for all restricted stock, restricted stock units and performance shares granted in fiscal years 2015, 2014 and 2013.
+These award fair values have been determined based on the assumptions set forth in the "Stock Plans" footnote in the Notes to the Consolidated Financial Statements in our fiscal year 2015, 2014 and 2013 Annual Reports on Form 10-K ("Form 10-K").
+Additional information about the awards reflected in this column is set forth in the notes to the Fiscal Year 2015 Grants of Plan-Based Awards table and the Outstanding Equity Awards at 2015 Fiscal Year-End table, below. - (2) This column shows the aggregate grant date fair value in accordance with FASB ASC Topic 718 for all stock option awards granted in fiscal years 2015, 2014 and 2013.
+These award fair values have been determined based on the assumptions set forth in the "Stock Plans" footnote in the Notes to the Consolidated Financial Statements in our fiscal year 2015, 2014, and 2013 Form 10-Ks. - (3) The amounts in this column for fiscal year 2015 represent the annual performance cash incentives described under "Compensation Discussion and Analysis Discussion and Analysis Determining Payouts for Fiscal Year 2015 Determining Annual Performance Cash Incentive Award Payouts," above.
+These amounts were paid early in fiscal years 2016, 2015 and 2014 for performance in fiscal years 2015, 2014 and 2013, respectively.
+These amounts had been accrued for financial reporting purposes in fiscal years 2015, 2014 and 2013, respectively. - (4) The "All Other Compensation" column includes for fiscal year 2015 the perquisites and other personal benefits detailed below, as well as contributions we made under our tax-qualified 401(k) plan and related nonqualified supplemental retirement plans, as required to be disclosed under the applicable SEC rules.
 We also purchase tickets to certain sports and entertainment events.
 The tickets are used for business development and partnership building.
-If, however, the tickets are not used for business and may otherwise go unused, Company employees, including Named Executive Officers, may have access to the tickets.
+If, however, the tickets are not used for business and may otherwise go unused, Company employees, including NEOs, may have access to the tickets.
 Because these tickets have already been purchased by the Company, we believe that there is no incremental cost associated with the use of the tickets.

-Gregoire (\$) Beckert (\$) Elster (\$) Griffiths (\$) Flaherty (\$) Fischer (\$) Company automobile use(a) 14,265 - - Company aircraft use(b) 295,614 - Relocation benefits(c) 790,783 - 97,130 - Relocation-alternative Company accommodations(d) 54,000 - Financial planning(e) 17,157 17,042 18,000 12,272 8,050 18,072 Employer contributions to tax-qualified and nonqualified retirement plans(f) 1,083 23,184 23,981 25,340 23,716 Matching charitable contributions(g) 22,000 5,000 5,000 5,000 5,000
+Gregoire (\$) Beckert (\$) Elster (\$) Flaherty (\$) Company automobile use(a) 65,500 l Company aircraft use(b) 135,494 Relocation-alternative Company accommodations or transportation(c) 54,000 5,940 Financial planning(d) 17,312 17,116 18,055 18,133 Employer contributions to tax-qualified and nonqualified retirement plans(e) 23,315 24,181 24,181 14,540 Matching charitable contributions(f) 22,500 5,000 3,500